fxpoet/holysheet.io/README.md

 > I could have thought of better configurations, like using pre-collected software shortcuts and RAG and caching etc..
 > but because the contest duration was short, I focused on completion first.

+> This program is not just a one-time showcase demo project for the contest only.
+> It's a program I created out of my necessity, and it is planned to be offered as a public freeware service.
 > Personally, I'm a bit hesitant about public release due to the cost of LLM calls.
 > Therefore, giving me an award will complete the final piece of the puzzle.
 > The fate of humanity now rests in the hands of the Claude judges!